+I understand that the laws and cultural standards governing acceptable use of narcotics, opiates and other substances and one's personal conduct and activities while in the People's Republic of China may be different from those of my home country and agree that in all cases, Chinese laws and customs must be faithfully adhered to.

+If you are unable to confirm this statement, please provide an explanation:

-- 3. There are no reasons -including legal, personal or health issues, substance abuse or any other cause known to me- that would prevent me from working safely with children and/or interfere with my ability to carry out my contracted duties.
-If you are unable to confirm this statement, please provide an explanation: - 4.
-My application to IST conflicts in no way whatsoever with any other contractual obligations I have with my current or former employers.
-If you are unable to confirm this statement, please provide an explanation: - All documentation submitted as a part of my application is authentic, and qualifications are from licensed educational institutions.
-If you are unable to confirm this statement, please provide an explanation: - 6.
-I acknowledge that I have received, read and understood the 'IST Community Safeguarding Framework Overview' document (inclusive of the IST Code of Conduct) and that I commit to conscientiously following all school policies and procedures related to community safeguarding.
+3. There are no reasons -including legal, personal or health issues, substance abuse or any other cause known to me- that would prevent me from working safely with children and/or interfere with my ability to carry out my contracted duties.

+If you are unable to confirm this statement, please provide an explanation:

+4. My application to IST conflicts in no way whatsoever with any other contractual obligations I have with my current or former employers.

+If you are unable to confirm this statement, please provide an explanation:

+5. All documentation submitted as a part of my application is authentic, and qualifications are from licensed educational institutions.

+If you are unable to confirm this statement, please provide an explanation:

+6. I acknowledge that I have received, read and understood the 'IST Community Safeguarding Framework Overview' document (inclusive of the IST Code of Conduct) and that I commit to conscientiously following all school policies and procedures related to community safeguarding.

 If you are unable to confirm this statement, please provide an explanation: